Skip to main content

 Technical Analysis

-CVE-2025-54874 is a vulnerability identified in the OpenJPEG library, an open-source JPEG 2000 codec maintained by the University of Louvain (uclouvain).
-The issue stems from the use of an uninitialized variable within the function opj_jp2_read_header, which is responsible for reading JPEG 2000 image headers.
-Specifically, when the data stream (p_stream) provided to this function is shorter than expected and the image pointer (p_image) is not properly initialized, the function may perform an out-of-bounds heap memory write.
-This memory corruption can lead to undefined behavior, including application crashes or potential escalation to arbitrary code execution if exploited.
-The vulnerability affects OpenJPEG versions 2.5.1 through 2.5.3.
-The CVSS 4.0 base score is 6.6, indicating a medium severity level, with an attack vector classified as local (AV:L), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), but with partial impact on confidentiality, integrity, and availability (VC:H, VI:H, VA:H).
-The vulnerability does not require authentication but does require local access to the vulnerable library, limiting remote exploitation scenarios.
-No public exploits or active exploitation have been reported to date.
-The root cause is categorized under CWE-457 (Use of Uninitialized Variable), a common programming error that can lead to memory safety issues.
-The absence of a patch at the time of reporting suggests that affected organizations should monitor vendor updates closely.
-This vulnerability is particularly relevant for software and systems that utilize OpenJPEG for image decoding, including document management systems, medical imaging software, and multimedia applications.
+CVE-2025-54874 is a vulnerability identified in the OpenJPEG open-source JPEG 2000 codec maintained by the uclouvain project.
+The issue arises from the use of an uninitialized variable (CWE-457) within the function opj_jp2_read_header in versions 2.5.1 through 2.5.3.
+Specifically, when the input data stream (p_stream) is shorter than expected and the p_image structure is not properly initialized before use, the function may perform an out-of-bounds (OOB) heap memory write.
+This memory corruption can lead to undefined behavior including application crashes or potentially exploitable conditions for remote code execution or privilege escalation, depending on the context in which OpenJPEG is used.
+The CVSS 4.0 score of 6.6 reflects a medium severity with local attack vector (AV:L), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and high impact on confidentiality, integrity, and availability (VC:H/VI:H/VA:H).
+The vulnerability does not require authentication or user interaction but is limited to local attackers who can supply crafted JPEG 2000 images to the vulnerable library.
+No patches or exploit code are currently publicly available, and no known exploits have been reported in the wild.
+The vulnerability affects any software or systems that incorporate OpenJPEG versions 2.5.1 to 2.5.3 for JPEG 2000 image decoding, including multimedia applications, medical imaging software, and other image processing tools.

 Potential Impact